Download the Clickworker App

 FAQ – Registration and Login

 In general, Clickworkers can work from many different countries.
 However, before starting, you ought to check whether you can receive payment in your country.
-We currently offer two methods of payment: either payment to your bank account or via PayPal.
-Payment to your bank account is only possible in countries that are part of the SEPA (Single Euro Payment Area).
-If you cannot be paid via SEPA or PayPal, please do not register because we will not be able to pay you for your services.
+We currently offer several methods of payment.
+Our standard payment method is PayPal.
+For countries where PayPal is not available, we try to offer Transferwise as an alternative, if possible.
+Direct payment to your bank account is only available in countries that are part of SEPA (Single Euro Payment Area).
+If you cannot be paid PayPal/Transferwise or SEPA payment, please do not register because we will not be able to pay you for your services.

 Can I look at clickworker’s general business terms before I register?